CAngell0/Car-Value-Degradation-EDA/README.md

 # EDA on Car Value Degradation
-This is an comprehensive EDA analysis on the value degredation between the top 10 most popular car brands.
+This is a comprehensive EDA on the value degradation between the top 10 most popular car brands.
 It was made for a final project assignment in my DS 2500 class at the University of Utah.
-See this [Project Proposal] for a complete description of how this analysis was done or reference the jupyter notebook linked below.
+See this [Project Proposal] for a complete description of how this analysis was done or reference the Jupyter notebook linked below.

 Notebook: